 - Click thru rate (CTR).
 This is the percentage of people who clicked on your advertisement.
 For example, a 5 percent CTR means five out of every 100 people who saw a particular ad clicked on it.
 An average CTR for e-commerce sites is 1 percent to 3 percent.

 - Average position.
 This tells you the placement of your ad in search results.
 Most retailers find positions three through five have the best results.

 - Impression share.
 Want to know how many times your ad displays per number of searches made on a particular search phrase?
 Then this is the metric you’ll want to check.
 For instance, if your impression share was 50 percent, that would tell you that your ad was displayed half the time.
 A strong impression share generally is about 80 percent.

 - Bounce rate.
-This tells you the percentage of people who clicked on your ad and went to your landing page, but did not visit a second page.
+This tells you the percentage of people who clicked on your ad and went to your landing page but did not visit the second page.
 A bounce rate of 30 percent means three out of 10 people clicked on your ad and left after visiting your landing page.
 The lower your bounce rate the better, but a good rate is 40 percent.

 - Conversion rate.
 This tells you the rate at which visitors are converted into buyers.
 Typically, 1.25 percent is the low end for e-commerce sites.

 Email Metrics For email campaigns, many of the metric names are different but track some of the same things.
 It’s useful to uncover what your industry’s standard numbers are so that you can compare your own success rate.
 The terms you’ll need to know include:

 - Opens.
 This tells you how many recipients opened your email.